ck-zhang/px/docs/legacy/readiness.md

 - Autofix only touches `[project.dependencies]` and the `px-dev` optional group;
   all other extras must be curated manually.
-- Pinned specs with extras error in `px install`, and `px migrate` rejects URL requirements outright.
-Range resolution only runs when `PX_RESOLVER=1`.
+- Resolver now runs by default (disable with `PX_RESOLVER=0`), so pins with extras/markers succeed end-to-end, but URL requirements are still rejected.
 - Publish is a stub: after verifying `PX_ONLINE` + token env, the handler only prints success.
 - Workspace onboarding lacks `px workspace migrate`, so every member must run